 1.6.1 Validity Period

-The Rail Regulations 2016 require HS1 Ltd as an infrastructure manager to consult on and publish a Network Statement four months before the deadline for applications for infrastructure capacity (the Priority Date for the relevant timetable).
-Consequently, in the context of the GB allocation process, the 2026 Network Statement is for use for capacity requests for the 2026 timetable year (14 December 2025 to 12 December 2026).
+The Rail Regulations 2016 require London St. Pancras Highspeed as an infrastructure manager to consult on and publish a Network Statement four months before the deadline for applications for infrastructure capacity (the Priority Date for the relevant timetable).
+Consequently, in the context of the GB allocation process, the 2027 Network Statement is for use for capacity requests for the 2027 timetable year (12 December 2026 to 11 December 2027).

-The next scheduled update is in August 2025.
+The next scheduled update is in August 2026.
 This Network Statement will also be updated and re-published as and when changes are required.